Physical changes during puberty for females

 Puberty happens because of a series of hormonal changes that activate and increase the production of what we call ‘sex hormones’: oestrogen in girls and testosterone in boys.
 These are responsible for the physical changes during puberty.
 You may hardly notice the first few months of puberty as the changes in your body are only slight until the production of oestrogen (or testosterone for boys) reaches a higher level.

-Generally speaking, the first physical changes during puberty in girls are breast development and body growth.
-Other physical changes during puberty in girls outlined below.
+Generally speaking, the first physical changes during puberty in girls are breast development and increase in height.
+Other physical changes during puberty in girls are outlined below.

 During puberty you will start to grow armpit hair.
-It will be up to the girl to decide whether she wants to remove it or leave it.
+It will be up to you to decide whether you want to remove it or leave it.

 At some point, pubic hair will also start to grow in the intimate areas.
 At first, they will be fine and straight, but later they will become thicker and curlier.